Skip to content

 }

-You’re probably wondering why we would have 15 sandwiches at any point in the first loop.
-It’s because the first thing we do in the loop is prepare sandwiches for lunch that day and the way we’ve defined that process is as follows:
+You're probably wondering why we would have 15 sandwiches at any point in the first round.
+It's because the first thing we do in round 1 is prepare sandwiches for lunch that day and the way we've defined that process is as follows:

 If the number of sandwiches is less than the number of people, add difference between sandwiches and people